openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 built into the OpenMM Python API that makes specifying unit-bearing quantities convenient and less error-prone.
 We could have equivalently specified :code:`10*angstrom` instead of :code:`1*nanometer` and achieved the same result.
-The units system will be described in more detail later, in Section :ref:`units-and-dimensional-analysis`.
+The units system will be described in more detail later, in Section :numref:`units-and-dimensional-analysis`.
 ::

     integrator = LangevinMiddleIntegrator(300*kelvin, 1/picosecond, 0.004*picoseconds)